sylvainmouquet/pychecksumcache/README.md

 }
 ```
 - Execute functions only when file content has changed
+- Aggregate multiple files into a single output file
 - Batch transform multiple files with automatic output management
 - Full async/await support
 - Works with Python 3.10+